I woke up in the middle of the night and stumbled upon this

 The following images provide a synthetic proof of this theorem.
 The line segments mentioned are colored in green and red.

-The purple line is the perpendiculat to the green line that passes through
+The purple line is the perpendiculat to the green line that passes through $P_1$.
+As can be seen, the purple line contains the red segment.
+Hence the green and red segments are perpendicular.

 This concludes the proof of this theorem.